jungseongryong/DSKD/README.md

 - peft >= 0.8.2
 - rouge_score >= 0.1.2

-## Data
-The processed data used in our paper can be downloaded [here](https://drive.google.com/drive/folders/1ZUsNVgWevACV9D-AHVNi9C7PX_2itzb8?usp=sharing).

 ## Models
 You can download the corresponding model files (e.g., `pytorch_model.bin` or `model.safetensors`) of LLMs used in this paper into `model_hub/*/*/`.